evlav/kdump-steamos/README.md

 #  usable, in order to effectively reserve crashkernel memory.
 #
 #  6. Error and succeeding messages are sent to systemd journal, so running
-#  'journalctl | grep kdump' would hopefully bring some information.
+#  'journalctl -b | grep kdump' would hopefully bring some information.
 Also,
 #  the ZIP file collected is automatically submitted to Valve servers (unless
 #  the feature is disabled by the user); see below under DETAILS/LOG SUBMISSION
 #  for API details, decisions made, how to disable the feature, etc.